trychlos/NanoWatchdog/README.md

  Acknowledging the reset events
  ------------------------------
  Each reset event holds an 'acknowledgment' bit.
-This bit is cleared when the reset event occurs, and can only be set via the 'ACKNOWLEDGE' command.
+This bit is cleared when the reset event occurs, and can only be set via the `ACKNOWLEDGE` command.

  This acknowledgment bit has no effect on the NanoWatchdog behavior by itself.
 It is only present to make easier the history management of the reset events.